mpw/Objective-Smalltalk/README.md

 4. use make in each of the project directories to build (MPWFoundation first)

-These might/should also work for other Linux systems, the [Objective-S website](http://objective.st) is served by Objective-S on Linux.
+These should also work for other Linux systems.
+For exmaple, the [Objective-S website](http://objective.st) is served by Objective-S on Digital Ocean Droplet with Ubuntu.